RNVizion/publishing-agent/README.md

 # rnv-publishing (MCP)

 A publishing agent for [rnvizion.dev](https://rnvizion.dev).
-One instruction ships a blog post end to end: it validates the post, generates the index card, commits and pushes, waits for the page to go live, then refreshes the retrieval assistant that answers questions about the site.
-The post's social share image is rendered separately by CI, so the agent stays light.
+One instruction ships a blog post end to end: it validates the post, commits and pushes, waits for the page to go live, then refreshes the retrieval assistant that answers questions about the site.
+The post's index card, RSS feed, and social share image are all rendered separately by CI, so the agent stays light.

 A language model decides *whether* to publish.
 Deterministic tools do the work, in a fixed order, and refuse to ship anything broken.